lightning/bolts/01-messaging-crypto-and-init.md

 The sending node SHOULD use the minimum lengths required to represent the feature fields.
-The sending node MUST set feature bits corresponding to features is requires the peer to support, and SHOULD set feature bits corresponding to features it optionally supports.
+The sending node MUST set feature bits corresponding to features it requires the peer to support, and SHOULD set feature bits corresponding to features it optionally supports.